You will compare the performance of green binary search trees versus

 and her lazy, lazy dog.

 found in a file named data.
-Suppose the file rbcommands
+Suppose the file commands

 holds the command:

-Then a display of a vbst generated by this corpus would
+Then a display of a green tree generated by this corpus would

 When the corpus

-is inserted into a red-black tree, the resulting
+is inserted into a AVL tree, the resulting

 The statistics to be reported are: